GCipry3/ClothesStore/README.md

 __Flask__ is a micro web framework written in Python that provides useful tools and features for building web applications.
 It includes a __lightweight server__ and the ability to connect to a database, among other things.

-Jinja2 is a templating engine for Python that allows developers to generate HTML or other markup code from templates and data.
+__Jinja2__ is a templating engine for Python that allows developers to generate HTML or other markup code from templates and data.
-It allows you to insert dynamic content into a template and keep the presentation separate from the application logic.
+It allows you to __insert dynamic content into a template__ and keep the presentation separate from the application logic.

+##How to navigate through the website
+###